tuhinsharma121/tuhinsharma.com/content/patents/mitigation-of-perishable-product-waste-through-promotion-recommendation/index.md

 ---
-title: Uncovering hidden patterns through machine learning
+title: Mitigation of perishable product waste through promotion recommendation
 authors:
 - admin
-- Bargava Subramanian
 tags:
-- Deep Learning
+- Promotion Recommendation
-- MXnet
+- Perisable Product
-- O'reilly
+- Optimization
-summary: Solving Fizzbuzz problem using Apache MxNet.
+summary: Embodiments of the present invention disclose a method, computer program product, and system for generating a schedule for promotions using promotional windows.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2017-12-21T14:15:00Z"
+date: "2017-11-20T14:15:00Z"

 # Schedule page publish date (NOT talk date).
 publishDate: "2018-11-01T00:00:00Z"